What Are Extracellular Vesicles?

 Extracellular vesicles (EVs) are small, membrane-bound particles secreted from cells and thought to function as cellular messengers, carrying cargo from one cell to another.
 There are several subtypes of EVs that vary in function, cargo, and size, which can range from ~30-1000 nm in diameter.
 The smallest type of EV is the exosome, which is ~30-150 nm in size.
 EVs originate within a cellular compartment called the multivesicular body (MVB), which is itself derived from invagination of endosomes.
 The vesicles are released when the MVB fuses with the plasma membrane and releases its cargo.

-Exosome analysis: Small targets, big challenge
+EV analysis: Small targets, big challenge

 The method used to enrich or purify EVs prior to analysis is also an important factor.
 Samples enriched with a simple PEG precipitation step often contain a large amount of non-EV lipid particles, which may also bind to membrane dyes.
 These impurities can be reduced by using other EV purification methods, such as size exclusion chromatography (SEC) or immunoprecipitation.
-Magnetic beads bound to anti-tetraspanin antibodies can give pure exosome clusters.
+Magnetic beads bound to anti-tetraspanin antibodies can give pure EV clusters.
 However, these beads may bind non-specifically with a lot of hydrophobic dyes, such as membrane dyes.

 Tech Tip: Exosome Isolation and Staining Protocols